Dec. 26, 2017.

 The home equity loan interest deduction has also been eliminated.

-Good news for homeowners: We’re lending (and ready to answer your mortgage questions) in 40 states.
+Good news for homeowners: We’re lending — and ready to answer your mortgage questions — in 38 states (and the District of Columbia).

 What should homeowners and potential buyers do next?